Quick View

 Dash numbers:

-In the context of sealants, "dash numbers" (often written as "-numbers") refer to the minimum application time in hours for classes A and B and assembly time in hours for class C. They help manufacturers, technicians and engineers select the exact type of sealant that matches the application requirements.
+In the context of AMS-S-8802 sealants, "dash numbers" (often written as "-numbers") refer to the minimum application time in hours for Classes A and B and assembly time in hours for Class C. They help manufacturers, technicians and engineers select the exact type of sealant that matches the application requirements.

-For example, Type 1, class A-2 = a dichromate cured, brushable material having an application time of 2 hours
+For example, an AMS-S-8802 Type I, Class A-2 sealant is a dichromate cured, brushable material having an application time of 2 hours

 Compliance: